 Temperature monitoring is equally important after surgery, when decisions are made whether a patient is warmed for comfort or clinical necessity.
-Monitoring temperature post-operatively can also give clinicians confidence that when their patients leave the PACU they are truly normothermic, a requirement for discharge, and have a lower chance of experiencing surgical complications associated with hypothermia.
+Monitoring temperature post-operatively can also give clinicians confidence that when their patients leave the PACU they are normothermic, a requirement for discharge, and have a lower chance of experiencing surgical complications associated with hypothermia.

-In one growing segment of the surgical population, patients who have neuraxial anesthesia, the importance of temperature monitoring is even more pronounced.
-With neuraxial anesthesia, the patient's nerve input that informs the brain whether the patient is warm or cold is disrupted.
-Even if the patient is hypothermic, the patient may still feel comfortable and warm.
-This could lead clinicians to reduce or discontinue warming therapy and lead to hypothermia-related complications.
+In one growing segment of the surgical population, patients who have neuraxial anaesthesia, the importance of temperature monitoring is even more pronounced.^{20,21} With neuraxial anaesthesia, the patient's nerve input that informs the brain whether the patient is warm or cold is disrupted.
+Even if the patient is hypothermic, the patient may still feel comfortable and warm.^{20,21} This could lead clinicians to reduce or discontinue warming therapy and lead to hypothermia-related complications.